 A few years ago I decided to run scripts to automatically delete old posts from Facebook and Twitter.
-If you’ve landed on this page following a link from one of those accounts, this post explains why …
+If you’ve landed on this page following a link from one of those accounts, this post from 2012 explains why …

 Since the worries about Instagram‘s (owned by Facebook) new Terms of Service I’ve been re-thinking about my historic traceability and the data mining that is most certainly being performed on my online activity.

 I’ve made nearly 24k updates on Twitter since 2008 and although the general public can not readily search through those tweets, there are specific systems in place to data mine what I have posted in the past.
 I’m asking myself – Is there really any need for me to keep tweets that are older than a month?

 I don’t need them, my friends don’t need them and they

 may will of already been data mined for information, but keeping them just opens further opportunities in the future to snoop on my likes, thoughts and feelings at any time over the last five years.

 With Instagram I’ve posted nearly 1.5k photos, the majority of these are “of the moment” and Instagram’s systems are not designed to let me categorise, order, store or archive these pictures.
 So, again I ask – Is there any point in keeping pictures on the service older than a month?
 Other than the personal value of looking back over comments and discussions I can’t see a need to keep these stored on their server.

 I have no idea how many Facebook posts I’ve made over the years but I can search back through photos and conversations dating back to 2007.
 Are these still valid? do I need to keep them there?
 Do I want my children to have access to my thoughts from years past?